 What’s a priming wheel?

 I’ve studied successful email autoresponder sequences and identified a series of recurring themes.
-The basic logic is that of priming — making sure that the potential customer is ready to buy when it’s time for you to ask for the sale.
+The basic logic is priming — making sure that the potential customer is ready to buy when it’s time for you to ask for the sale.

 “The best persuaders become the best through pre-suasion – the process of arranging for recipients to be receptive to a message before they encounter it.”Source: Robert Cialdini (author of Pre-Suasion)

-In fact, setting up an email autoresponder can be a study in progressive persuasion.
+Setting up an email autoresponder can be a study in progressive persuasion.

 To visualise this progression, I’ve put together the priming wheel: